-- Preview Email Newsletter

 Natalee (Rae) Daniels and Jessica Sun, students from the National English Honor Society's Veritas Verba Chapter at Middle College at Austin Peay State University. | Contributed photo

-CLARKSVILLE, Tenn. - Natalee (Rae) Daniels and Jessica Sun of Middle College at Austin Peay State University were recently selected more PR
+CLARKSVILLE, Tenn. - Natalee (Rae) Daniels and Jessica Sun of Middle College at Austin Peay State University were recently selected from among students nationwide to present their li more PR

 APSU researchers discuss how military experience preps veterans for teaching at national conference (10)